omaralshaali/portfolio/tree/main/crime-tracker/README.md

 ============================================================================================

-To run this project, you must first download the St. Paul crime incident report data from this link: https://information.stpaul.gov/datasets/stpaul::crime-incident-report/about.
+To run this project, you must first download the St. Paul crime incident report data from this link: https://information.stpaul.gov/datasets/stpaul::crime-incident-report/about and place it into the folder titled "db".
 Then, navigate to the folder, use ```npm install``` to install all packages, and run the Crime API with ```node .\rest_server.mjs```.